fillip-pro/oki/README.md

 esoteric third-party tooling exists to complicate the setup.

+Once the tokens have been set, then you can run the program using `make`.
+Because that's how hipsters roll on the toolchain. `make run` will build and run `Oki`, checking for any provider tokens set, and configuring the cloud environment as coded.

 ## Development
 `Oki` is almost entirely a Golang program and as such it comes with all of the painpoints of programming in Go.